Measuring accretion disk sizes of lensed quasars with microlensing time delay in multi-band light curves: Disk measurement via microlensing time delay

-We first simulate the data set by taking LSST filters, consisting in light curves in six bands, i.e. $u$, $g$, $r$, $i$, $z$, and $y$.
+We first simulate the data set by taking Rubin's filters, consisting in light curves in six bands, i.e. $u$, $g$, $r$, $i$, $z$, and $y$.
 The observed wavelengths for each filter are indicated on the top-right subplot of \fref{fig:method} for the specific case of image $A$ in J1131 that we take as a textbook case in this work.
-To do this, we put a disk on a given magnification pattern with size of $5\Rein$, as shown in the top-left subplot, and we generate the mean delay, $\DTmean$, in six LSST-like bands.
+To do this, we put a disk on a given magnification pattern with size of $5\Rein$, as shown in the top-left subplot, and we generate the mean delay, $\DTmean$, in six Rubin-like bands.
+In this work, we disregard the peculiar velocity of the system, assuming static magnification patterns, which is achievable when delays can be measured within a short period \citep{MillonEtal20b}.
 The (simulated) observed delay measurements are calculated by $\tau_{\lambda}=\DTmean-\DTmeanRef$, relative to a reference band ($\lambda_0$), labelled as red dots in the top-right subplot.
 These are our simulated data and we choose the bluest possible band as a reference, as this is where the accretion disk is the smallest.
 The relation of the resulting delays as a function of wavelength, with and without microlensing effect, are shown as green solid and blue dot-dashed lines, respectively.
 In this specific simulation, the delays become longer in presence of microlensing because there are more microcaustic falling on the outer parts of disk than on the inner parts, but of course the opposite case is possible, depending on where the microcaustics fall within the accretion disk.
 In practice, measuring such short delays is not trivial given the small source size, even for non-lensed quasars.
 Most traditional curve shifting techniques may underestimate source size by up to $\sim 30\%$, even in the absence of microlensing \citep{ChanEtal19}.
 This is because they often only consider a shift between the unmagnified light curves in each band and not the actual distortion caused by the convolution of the lamp-post disk profile by the light profile of the accretion disk.
 In the following, we will assume that the delays are measured without bias and we then illustrate how to use them to infer the accretion disk size.